 Additionally, IDM controls the circumstances in which users are granted/denied privileges to those assets through access policies.

 Should Erin have access to our WordPress site?
 Should she be a Standard User, an Editor, or should she have Administrative Access to WordPress, but nothing else?

 Let's take a look at how an IAM Solution might look in a typical E-Commerce company with 20-100 employees.

 In this example, we are only going to take a look at 6 sample employees, and we are assuming this company is only using about 6 applications.
 In all likelihood, they are using many more.

-Each employee may or may not have access to each application, and if they do have access, they may have a different set of rights, or entitlements within that application.
+Each employee may or may not have access to each application, and if they do have access, they may have a different set of rights/permissions, or entitlements within that application.

-This kind of control and visability allows the IT team to limit the number of elevated accounts that could potentially be compromised, and see who has what access to applications, and at what level of access, at all times.
+This kind of control and visibility, allows the IT team to limit the number of elevated accounts that could potentially be compromised, see who has what access to applications, and what level of access, at all times.

 This process is somewhat easy to manage with a handful of applications, and a handful of Users.

-According to the 2020 Blissfully annual report, small businesses today use over 100 different applications, with large companies using more than 200 on average!
+However, according to the 2020 Blissfully Annual Report, small businesses today use over 100 different applications, with large companies using more than 200 on average!

 The User Management Solution For More Industries